hbctraining/Intro-to-R/lessons/01_introR-R-and-RStudio.md

 3. **Environment/History**: environment shows all active objects and history keeps track of all commands run in console
 4. **Files/Plots/Packages/Help**

-## Organizing your working directory
+## Organizing your working directory & setting up

 ### Viewing your working directory